A topic from the subject of Standardization in Chemistry.

 The concentration of the sodium thiosulfate solution can be calculated using the following formula:

-- MK2Cr2O7 is the molarity of the potassium dichromate solution (known)
+• MK2Cr2O7 is the molarity of the potassium dichromate solution (calculated from known mass and molar mass)

 Significance: